 Run the Duo Authentication for Windows Logon installer with administrative privileges.

-When prompted, enter your API Hostname from the Duo Admin Panel and click Next.
+When prompted, enter your API Hostname from the Microsoft RDP application's details page in the Duo Admin Panel and click Next.
 The installer verifies that your Windows system has connectivity to the Duo service before proceeding.

 If the connectivity check fails, ensure that your Windows system is able to communicate with your Duo API hostname over HTTPS (port 443).

-Enter your integration key and secret key from the Duo Admin Panel and click Next again.
+Enter your integration key and secret key from the Microsoft RDP application in the Duo Admin Panel and click Next again.

 |Bypass Duo authentication when offline (FailOpen)||Enable this option to allow user logon without completing two-factor authentication if the Duo Security cloud service is unreachable.
 Checked by default.
 If you plan to enable offline access with MFA consider disabling FailOpen.|

 |Use auto push to authenticate if available||Automatically send a Duo Push or phone call authentication request after primary credential validation to the first capable device attached to the user.
 Checked by default and applies to all users of the target system.|